 What to Expect!
 A Year of Yalari…

-Each year at Yalari is slightly different, but there are some events that recur every year.
+Each year of Yalari is slightly different, but there are some events that recur every year.
 Below is a month-by-month look at some of the activities our scholarship students are involved in.

 New students arrive on the Gold Coast for the Yalari Orientation Camp.
 The camp is compulsory for first and second year students and is held at one of our partner schools.
 It aims to prepare new students for boarding school life with the support from our staff, volunteers, senior students and alumni.